typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 $$

-In markdown source file, math block is *LaTeX* expression wrapped by ‘$$’ mark:
+In Markdown source file, math block is *LaTeX* expression wrapped by ‘$$’ mark:

 ``` markdown
 $$